3 dead, 2 missing after tubers go over North Carolina dam

-EDEN, NC.
+EDEN, N.C.
 (AP) — Three people are dead and two remain missing after a group floating down a North Carolina river on inflatable tubes went over a dam, authorities said Thursday.

 Rockingham County Emergency Services Director Rodney Cates told reporters that a group of nine people tubing on the Dan River went over the Duke Energy dam in Eden around sunset on Wednesday.
 A Duke Energy employee who saw some of the tubers called the situation in to 911 Thursday afternoon, Cates said.